 About Breakthrough Symposium

-The first-ever Breakthrough Symposium was held in 2018 to bring together individuals and organizations that lead the biotechnology community.
+The inaugural Breakthrough Symposium was held in 2018 to bring together individuals and organizations that lead the biotechnology community.
 Participants shared the latest advancements in gene and cell therapy, gene editing and more, while networking with thought leaders who will spark tomorrow’s breakthroughs and celebrate the latest developments in bioscience.

 Breakthrough Symposium is hosted by Aldevron in its corporate home of Fargo, North Dakota.
 Aldevron is a leading supplier of plasmid DNA, proteins, enzymes, antibodies, and other biologicals that enable groundbreaking achievement in life science.

-Below are a few of the topics from our accomplished roster of speakers who took part at the inaugural event, with recordings as available:
+Below are a few of the topics from our accomplished roster of speakers at the 2018 event, with recordings as available:

 Discover the potential for gene editing and CRISPR/Cas9